CLOSE X

 Whether you decide to partner with an accountant or not, a second opinion can be incredibly valuable when determining your legal obligations and deciding how best to structure your business for sustainable long-term growth.

-Step two: Register online
+Step 2: Register online

 Most companies can register for VAT online by logging in through the Government Gateway portal.
 You will need to provide key details such as your Unique Taxpayer’s Reference (UTR), incorporation details, annual turnover, business activity, and bank details.